srfoster/racket-react/README.md

 Authentication components (views) and server-side flows that go with them

-* Use actual bcrypt library for JWT token gen/checking
+* Use actual bcrypt library for hashing pwords
-* ~~Make client-side component send localStorage'd JWT token in request.
-Show afterLogin if logged in...~~
+* Do JWT token gen/checking (hide the secret).
-* ~~Make server-side send actual JWT~~
+* Do better ui on the sign in page (password field, lol)

 ;Wishlist /  Spellbook